 Making date bars

 The bars are easy to make and my whole family loves them.
 The date mixture is made in a sauce pan by combining dates, water and maple syrup.
 They are brought to a boil and then cooked until most of the liquid has absorbed.

 This gives a nice rich mixture that looks somewhat like jam.

 The top and bottom crust of the date bars is made from flour, oats, baking soda and salt.
 It is sweetened with some brown sugar and held together with butter.

 Press a couple of cups of the oat mixture on the bottom of your pan, add the date mixture and then top with the rest of the oat mix and bake.

 These hearty bars have a nice crunch from the oat mixture and a decadent and rich date filling.
 They make a wonderful switch from the normal chocolate bars and slices that are so prevalent.
 They are my idea of comfort food!

-This recipe makes 20 bars.
+This date bar recipe makes 20 slices.
 Each bar has 211 calories and 1.6 grams of saturated fat.
 Most oats are gluten free, but be sure to check the package for information.

 For more healthy desserts and main dishes, please visit my Pinterest Healthy cooking board.